yasmin-naila/yasmin-naila/README.md

 Designed an analytical framework to evaluate **NVIDIA’s customer trends, product performance, and sales**.
 Applied the **5P’s marketing framework** to recommend strategies for sustainable growth.

 #### **4. PRiceWise 🏠💡**
-PriceWise is a machine learning model using Random Forest to recommend competitive home prices.
-It automates data scraping from Rumah123 with Apache Airflow, ensuring accurate and up-to-date insights for sellers and agents.
+PriceWise is a machine learning model using **Random Forest** to recommend competitive home prices.
+It automates data scraping from Rumah123.com with **Apache Airflow**, ensuring accurate and up-to-date insights for sellers and agents.

 ---